Waidhoferj/CSC-308-309-Project/README.md

     Usage:

-        Installation: Run "pipenv install" then "pipenv shell" in backend folder Run "pycodestyle file.py" with no errors for each file added to git before commiting
+        Installation: Run "pipenv install" then "pipenv shell" in backend folder
+        Run: "pycodestyle file.py" with no errors for each file added to git before commiting

 [Javascript Files](https://prettier.io/docs/en/index.html)